rutgerswiselab/NLR/README.md

 -   The processed datasets are in  [`./dataset/`](https://github.com/rutgerswiselab/NLR/tree/master/dataset)

+- **Logic-1k**: Dataset for solving logical equations with 1k variables

+- **Logic-10k**: Dataset for solving logical equations with 10k variables

 - **ML-100k**: The origin dataset can be found [here](https://grouplens.org/datasets/movielens/100k/).

 - **Amazon Datasets**: The origin dataset can be found [here](http://jmcauley.ucsd.edu/data/amazon/).